ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 He is then told:

 "Listen, venerable [newly ordained monk's name].
-As for shelter, it is preferable that you find shelter at the foot of a tree suitable.
-If one abides by that, one will be a genuine monk who has gone forth and been ordained in the well-proclaimed Dharma and Vinaya.
-Will you, [newly ordained monk's name], delight in living in shelter at the foot of a tree for so long as you live?"
+As for food, it is preferable that you find begging for [alms](../../../../GLOSSARY.md#alms) suitable.
+If one abides by that, one will be a genuine monk who has gone forth and been ordained in the well-proclaimed [Dharma](../../../../GLOSSARY.md#dharma) and [Vinaya](../../../../GLOSSARY.md#vinaya).
+Will you, [newly ordained monk's name], delight in living on [alms](../../../../GLOSSARY.md#alms) for so long as you live?"

 The newly ordained monk responds:

-"I will delight in living so."
+"I will so delight."

 He is then told:

-"Or further, if you were to find shelter in a cell, a hall,[^new]--Tib. gzhal yas khang.
-The Tibetan term here can mean a "hall," "vast mansion," or "celestial palace"; in the context of monastic dwellings, it refers to a communal hall or meeting room.-- an upper room, a veranda, a yard, a rotunda, a mansion, a veranda above a gatehouse, a rooftop shed, a shed, a wooden hut, an earthen cave, a rock cave, a mountain cave, a grass hut, a hut of leaves, a walkway, a path, a burrowed-out crevice, or a natural crevice, or find any other appropriate shelter from the saṃgha or a person, you may also accept that, provided you take its proper measure.
+"Or further, if you were to receive cooked grains, [gruel](../../../../GLOSSARY.md#gruel), [soup](../../../../GLOSSARY.md#soup); special food prepared for [feasts on the fifth, the eighth, the fourteenth, or the full moon](../../../../GLOSSARY.md#feasts-on-the-fifth-the-eighth-the-fourteenth-or-the-full-moon); or [everyday fare](../../../../GLOSSARY.md#everyday-fare); or be [invited to a banquet](../../../../GLOSSARY.md#invited-to-a-banquet), or be [invited on a whim](../../../../GLOSSARY.md#invited-on-a-whim), or receive [vegetables](../../../../GLOSSARY.md#vegetables), or receive any other appropriate food from the saṃgha or a person, you may also accept that, provided you take the proper amount.
 Will you commit yourself to subsisting on such supports?"

 The newly ordained monk responds: